dontjeffit/dontjeffit/README.md

 ### Hi👋, i'm Jefferson
-I love doing the impossible!
+I love Building Cool things on the web!
 🙋‍About Me
 - 🔭 I’m currently working with front-end tools like Vue JS, Next JS, Tailwind CSS, and framer motion to build fun and interactive web projects
-- 🌱 I’m currently learning front-end engineering at altschoolafrica
+- 🌱 In my spare time i make beats
 - 👯 I’m looking to collaborate or partner with other developers
 - 💬 Ask me about anything🌚,
 - 📫 How to reach me: anujohnjeff@gmail.com